jamesctucker/Fantastic-Front-End-Toolbox/README.md

 * [Vue JS 2 - The Complete Guide](https://www.udemy.com/vuejs-2-the-complete-guide/) - a Udemy course considered to be one of the most comprehensive Vue.js tutorials available; each concept is broken down into a bite-sized 2-3 minute video and hands-on learning.

 * [Vue JS Crash Course](https://www.youtube.com/watch?v=Wy9q22isx3U) - an hour-long YouTube tutorial by Brad Traversy; you will learn all about Vue.js including what it is, Vue-CLI, components, data, events, directives, etc.

+* [Laracasts - Learn Vue 2: Step by Step](https://laracasts.com/series/learn-vue-2-step-by-step?ref=hackr.io) - the most upvoted Vue tutorial on hackr.io.

+* [Build an App with Vue.js] - a free tutorial by Scotch.io where you'll learn by creating a lightweight event bulletin board.

 </article